Noir-tsu/4Foods-admin/backend/README.md

 Server will run at `http://localhost:5000` by default.

+Note: To serve the admin static UI from the backend, copy the built `dist-modern` folder into `backend/dist-modern` or change your Docker build context to include `dist-modern` (root).
+The server serves the admin UI at `/admin`.

 ### Admin

 - A small aggregated admin API is mounted under `/api/admin` with multiple dashboard endpoints (overview, charts and recent activity).